 Long-term mental health monitoring in jails and prisons allows therapists to get to the root of the problem, and provide personalized treatment and support for each individual.
 This can help alleviate stress and anxiety that can lead to violence.

-Additionally, long-term mental health monitoring in jails and prisons can diagnose worsening symptoms or new mental health concerns, which means that a person gets help quicker than they would through just crisis interventions.
+Additionally, long-term mental health monitoring in jails and prisons can diagnose worsening symptoms or new mental health concerns, ensuring that individuals receive timely support rather than relying solely on crisis intervention, which is essential for addressing urgent mental health situations and preventing escalation.

 Lower Recidivism Rates